 Type 1 diabetes can be deadly if uncontrolled blood sugar leads to a life-threatening condition called diabetic ketoacidosis.
 Without regular insulin injections, a patient has little chance of living beyond a short period of time, and even then it could be a horrifically painful demise.

 It is not known what causes this autoimmune disease, although there is strong evidence that genetics is the most important factor.
-However, other things may be implicated, like vaccine-preventable diseases or some other pathogen that could be important triggers to the autoimmune disease.
+However, some scientists have hypothesized that vaccine-preventable diseases or some other viral pathogen trigger the autoimmune disease that causes diabetes.